Traditional Vs Structural Chiropractic

 These are excellent goals and chiropractors have done well under this model of symptomatic/relief care.

-Structural Chiropractors understand the goals above as secondary conditions.
+Structural Chiropractors take the profession a step further, and understand these goals as secondary conditions.
 The way structural chiropractors like Dr. Leon Crowley see it is that if you’re suffering from any secondary conditions it makes sense that they are the result of a primary condition.

 Your spine is your foundation